mongodb/docs/source/includes/api/list-tables/upgrade-cluster-request-body.rst

    * - clusterType
      - string
      - Conditional
-     - Type of the cluster that you want to modify.
+     - Type of the cluster that you want to upgrade to.

-       .. include:: /includes/fact-conversion-sharded-clusters.rst

        .. note:: When should you use ``clusterType``?

           .. list-table::
              :header-rows: 1
-             :widths: 80 20
+             :widths: 78 22

              * - Condition
                - Necessity